-- 3.4.1 The gross investment income earned by the Council for the financial year 2015/16 was £1.059m.
-This sum included interest accrued on investments made in 2014/15 that matured in 2015/16, representing an overall return of 0.73% for the financial year.
-This higher investment return was achieved as a result of higher deposit rates being paid by the part-nationalised banks on investments fixed in 2014/15.
-Of the investment income generated, £0.240m related to interest accrued on monies invested on behalf of the Housing Revenue Account (HRA) and other miscellaneous funds.
-The balance of £0.819m was credited to the General Fund. - 3.4.2 The average 7-day London Interbank Bid (LIBID) can be used as a benchmark against which investment returns can be measured.
+- 3.4.1 The gross investment income earned by the Council for the financial year 2016/2017 was £0.919m.
+This sum included interest accrued on investments made in 2015/2016 that matured in 2016/2017, representing an overall return of 0.72% for the financial year. - 3.4.2 The average 7-day London Interbank Bid (LIBID) can be used as a benchmark against which investment returns can be measured.
 This is generally accepted as a reasonable proxy for cash.
-Investments were restricted to the duration limits recommended by the Council's Treasury Advisers, Capita Asset Services and only made with institutions on the Council's authorised lending list. - 3.4.3 The graph below details the rate of investment returns achieved on investments made each month in 2015/16 compared to the benchmark average 7-day LIBID rate for the month.
+Investments were restricted to the duration limits recommended by the Council's Treasury Advisers, Capita Asset Services and only made with institutions on the Council's authorised lending list. - 3.4.3 The graph below details the rate of investment returns achieved on investments made each month in 2016/2017 compared to the benchmark average 7-day LIBID rate for the month. - 3.4.4 This financial environment remains challenging.
+With interest rates in the UK, Europe and the US remaining at historically low levels returns on investments are paltry.
+On the other hand the cost of debt is low and the cost of the debt portfolio is one of the lowest across London.
+There still remains a margin between the interest payable and receivable, known as the cost of carry.
+In order to mitigate this cost as far as is possible cash balances have been run down and borrowing therefore only taking up as required.

-Actual investment rates achieved compared to the average 7-Day LIBID rates 2015/16
+Actual investment rates achieved compared to the average 7-Day LIBID rates 2016/2017